-Jim and Jodi McGill Profile: Jim and Jodi McGill have been under appointment as mission co-workers since 1995 working with the Church of Central Africa in Malawi in the areas of water/sanitation and health.
+Jim and Jodi McGill began mission service in 1995, working with the Church of Central Africa in Malawi in the areas of water/sanitation and health.

-Jodi holds a bachelor of science degree in nursing from the University of Arizona and a bachelor of science in chemistry and microbiology from Northern Arizona University.
-She also holds an MS in nursing as a Family Nurse Practitioner and a master’s of public health from Emory University.
-She has served as a nurse both in the Atlanta, Georgia area and in Africa.
+Jodi holds a bachelor’s degree in nursing from the University of Arizona and a bachelor’s degree in chemistry and microbiology from Northern Arizona University.
+She also holds a Master of Science in Nursing as a family nurse practitioner and a Master of Public Health from Emory University.
+She has served as a nurse both in the Atlanta, Georgia, area and in Africa.